GluuFederation/docs-ce-prod/3.1.3/source/upgrade/index.md

     `# service identity stop`

-3. Navigate to the `/opt/gluu/jetty` directory and backup the current app in the root's home directory (just in case you need to restore!):
+3. Navigate to the `/opt/gluu/jetty` directory and back up the current app in the root's home directory (just in case you need to restore!):

     `# cd /opt/gluu/jetty/`